-Scaling and Root Planing in King West (Toronto), Burlington and St. Catharines!
+Scaling and Root Planing in Hamilton (Jackson Square), Burlington and St. Catharines!

 Treating the first stages of periodontal disease is usually a simple matter of completely cleaning the teeth, this can include root planing or scaling.
 The primary goal of these less invasive nonsurgical options is to remove dental plaque and tartar that cause the gingival swelling and disease.
 Root planing and scaling can be utilized as either a preventive measure or as a treatment.
 These are common tools in the fight against gingivitis and moderate to severe periodontal disease.